The Churches of Britain and Ireland

 Horsley Woodhouse, Derbyshire, St. Susanna (1882) on Main Street.

 SK 3967 4481. © David Regan (2021).
+Link.
 The Methodist Church on Main Street was originally built as Wesleyan in 1799, and later re-built (source).
 SK 3935 4492. © Gervase N. E. Charmley (2011).
 Another view, © David Regan (2021).
 Link.
 Bethel Primitive Methodist Chapel (1851) used to stand on Fairfield Road at SK 3953 4490.
 The modern housing now on the site can be seen in a 2009 Streetview.
 The date-stone from the chapel has been preserved as part of a "Millenium Wall", which stands opposite today's Methodist Church.
 A photo of the chapel can be seen on a plaque beside the date-stone.
 Both © David Regan (2021).

 Horsmonden, Kent, St. Margaret.
 TQ 703 382.
 Link.
 Methodist Church.
 TQ 786 439.
 Both © Geoff Watt.